cosmos342/fansite-analytics-challenge/README.md

     * Also we have Circular Buffer of 3600 entries(for 3600 seconds) to keep track of number of events by each hour.
     * We can make the parameters for wheel timer bucket size, granularity etc to be provided at the run timer as enhancements</br>
   * Optimizations</br>
     * A cache of most recent hosts that are communicating with the server can be kept.
-First lookup can be then done in this cache and if miss only then lookup can be done in big host tree.
+First lookup can be then done in this cache and if miss only then lookup can be done in the big host tree.
 This would speed up the processing time.
     * Optimization can be done in re-using the wheel timer buckets instead of allocating each time an event or timer is added </br>
     * Parsing can be improved to handle all scenarios, this code currently only handles some cases for lack of time to work on the project</br>
   * Debugging</br>